LisaHackett97/MS1-Dog-Daycare/README.md

 #### Bugs when viewing in Chrome and Edge Browsers
 - One image not displaying on live site in Edge. checked and was the same issue in Chrome
     - Resolved as file path was not correct.

+- Fieldset too narrow in landscape mode, elements were overflowing.
+    - Resolved by setting bootstrap columns to 8 on small screen sizes and removing max-width property from css rule.

 #### Bugs not Fixed